ibm-cloud-docs/account/softlayerlink.md

 To resolve any problems with logging in with your IBMid, see [Troubleshooting for accessing {{site.data.keyword.Bluemix_notm}}](/docs/troubleshoot/ts_accessing.html#accessing).

-## Linking IBMid user accounts
+## Linking IBMid accounts
-{: #link_user_accounts}
+{: #link_accounts}

-After your user accounts switch to IBMid authentication, resellers and distributors can link SoftLayer accounts and {{site.data.keyword.Bluemix_notm}} accounts to make use of combined infrastructure as a service (IaaS) and platform as a service (PaaS) resources.
-You can then access IaaS resources from the {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal and PaaS resources from the  {{site.data.keyword.Bluemix_notm}} console all from a single log in.
+After accounts are switched to IBMid accounts, you can link SoftLayer accounts and {{site.data.keyword.Bluemix_notm}} accounts to use combined infrastructure as a service (IaaS) and platform as a service (PaaS) resources.
+Then, you can access IaaS resources and PaaS resources from a single log in.
 Linking your accounts also provides you with a single bill for all of the PaaS and IaaS resources that you use.
+You can link your own account or, if you are a master user, you can link your user accounts.

+### Linking your IBMid account
+{: #link_user_account}

+If you are an {{site.data.keyword.BluSoftlayer_full}} infrastructure customer, and you also have PaaS accounts in {{site.data.keyword.Bluemix_notm}} or create them, you can link IaaS and PaaS for a single view of your accounts.
+To link your accounts, use the following steps:
+1. Log in to your SoftLayer account.
+2. From the Account Summary page click **New!
+Link a Bluemix Account**.
+3. Review the terms of use and click to acknowledge your acceptance.
+4. Complete one of the following final steps, depending on how your account is set up:
+  * If your IBMid has an associated {{site.data.keyword.Bluemix_notm}} account you’ll be directed to an authorization page, then back to the final confirmation step.
+  * If you don’t have an associated {{site.data.keyword.Bluemix_notm}} account, you are prompted to create a new one.

+To see common questions and answers about linking your account, check out the  [FAQs](/docs/account/account_faq.html#al_login).

+### Linking IBMid user accounts
+{: #link_customer_accounts}

-To link accounts, you must be a SoftLayer master user.
+After your user accounts switch to IBMid authentication, resellers and distributors can link their users accounts.
+To link customer accounts, you must be a SoftLayer master user.
 The IBMid that is the master user of the account must be the owner of the {{site.data.keyword.Bluemix_notm}} platform account that you're linking to.
 Be sure to review the following important notes to link accounts:

   * The master user of the SoftLayer account that's being linked must have an IBMid.
   * Each user account that you link to an {{site.data.keyword.Bluemix_notm}} account must be owned by a unique IBMid with a unique email address.
 Even though a single IBMid can own multiple SoftLayer accounts, you must change the master user to be a unique IBMid for each account.
 Contact support to change the master user of a SoftLayer account.
 See [Getting support for {{site.data.keyword.Bluemix_notm}} infrastructure](/docs/customer-portal/cpsupport.html) for more information.